polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ### Implementing the Contract Trait

-To figure out what we need to implement, you can take a look at the [`srml_contract::Trait` documentation](/rustdocs/v1.0/srml_contract/trait.Trait.html) or the [Contract module source code](https://github.com/paritytech/substrate/blob/v1.0/srml/contract/src/lib.rs).
+To figure out what we need to implement, you can take a look at the [`srml_contracts::Trait` documentation](/rustdocs/v1.0/srml_contracts/trait.Trait.html) or the [Contract module source code](https://github.com/paritytech/substrate/blob/v1.0/srml/contract/src/lib.rs).
 For our runtime, the implementation will look like this:

 ```rust
 impl contract::Trait for Runtime {